-anything this much fun has to be epic
+Anything this helpful has to be epic!

 The WJEC A Level Specification changed in 2017.
 Use our resources to boost your chances of exam success.

 A LEVEL MATHS: What YOU NEED TO KNOW

 The WJEC Maths A level specification changed for teaching from September 2017 and it is important that you understand the structure of your course.

 Your A level is divided into four units.
 The first two units are AS units and are studied in year 12.
 Units 3 and 4 are then studied in year 13.
 (If you are doing Maths and Further Maths you may well do all of this in Year 12.)